-- Bachelor’s degree (B. A.) and three years of applicable experience and/or equivalent experience.
+- Bachelor’s degree required.
 Master’s degree preferred.
 (A license is required of these Master’s Degrees: Social Work (LMSW or LCSW), Mental Health Counseling, Counseling/Guidance, Art Therapy).

 - Ability to be on call 24 hours a day, 7 days a week.